silogen/kaiwo/docs/docs/admin/installation.md

 5.  **AppWrapper**: Used by Kueue to manage atomic scheduling of complex workloads, particularly Ray clusters/services. ([GitHub](https://github.com/project-codeflare/appwrapper)).
 6.  **Prometheus (Recommended)**: For monitoring the Kaiwo operator and cluster metrics.

+### AIM Inference Dependencies

+The following components are required for deploying AIM inference services:

+7.  **KServe**: Serves as the inference runtime for AIM services.
+Provides model serving infrastructure with support for autoscaling and canary deployments. ([Docs](https://kserve.github.io/website/)).
+8.  **Gateway API / KGateway**: Handles HTTP routing for inference endpoints.
+KGateway provides a Gateway API implementation. ([Gateway API Docs](https://gateway-api.sigs.k8s.io/)).

+### Autoscaling Dependencies (Optional)

+The following components are required *only* if you want to use autoscaling for AIM inference services:

+9.  **KEDA**: Kubernetes Event-driven Autoscaling.
+Enables scaling based on custom metrics from various sources. ([Docs](https://keda.sh/)).
+10. **Kedify OpenTelemetry Add-on**: Provides the OpenTelemetry scaler for KEDA, enabling autoscaling based on metrics from vLLM and other inference runtimes. ([GitHub](https://github.com/kedify/otel-add-on)).
+11. **OpenTelemetry Operator**: Manages OpenTelemetry Collectors that scrape metrics from inference pods and forward them to KEDA. ([Docs](https://opentelemetry.io/docs/kubernetes/operator/)).

 ## Installation Methods

 There are two main phases: install dependencies (Step 1) and install Kaiwo (Step 2).
 Choose the option(s) that fit your environment.